wdi-sf-september-2014/notes/intro_to_algorithms/README.md

 Think about it like a recipe for making cake, where the chef follows very specific instructions and never deviates.
-Computers aren't very creative chefs that follow recipes precisely and without deviation.
+Computers aren't very creative chefs, and follow recipes precisely and without deviation.

 ## Objectives: